Metaprogramming

 rest_type rest;

 The ellipsis, when it appears to the right of a pattern containing a parameter pack, expands the pattern into comma-separated instantiations of the pattern, one per item in the parameter pack.
-Thus, if Rest is associated with char and int, tuple<Rest...> expands to tuple<char, int>.
+Thus, if First is associated with double and Rest is associated with char and int, tuple<First, Rest...> expands to tuple<double, char, int>.

 In the code above, we have introduced type aliases for the type of the first data item and the type of the rest of the tuple.
 We then declared data members for each of these components.
 We can write a constructor to initialize them as follows: